kav-institute/mdn_trajectory_forecasting/README.md

 ```

 **Docker:**
 If you want to use docker, we recommend the Nvidia NGC Pytorch 23.08 image: [[Info]](https://docs.nvidia.com/deeplearning/frameworks/pytorch-release-notes/rel-23-08.html) [[Docker Image]](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch).
-Run the image and install the the corresponding python requirements.txt and your ready to go.
+Run the image and install the corresponding python requirements.txt and your ready to go.

 ---